 - In addition, we strongly suggest, that you enter a friendly name for each of the profiles Wonder Lister imported from eBay because eBay generated profile names are very cryptic and mostly useless.

 Ok, now, at this point, you have all your profiles in place.
-The next step is to assign a profile of each type to the items we just imported.
+The next step is to assign a profile of each type to the listing templates we just imported.
 In Wonder Lister, you can do that in Bulk.

-- Go to main menu option: Inventory -> Manage…
+- Go to main menu option: Templates -> Manage…

-- A new tab will be opened titled ‘Inventory’
+- A new tab will be opened titled ‘Manage Templates’

-- Click on the system folder on the left hand side, labelled “All Inventory Items”.
-The items will be displayed inside the Grid on the right hand side.
+- Click on the system folder on the left hand side, labelled “All Listing Templates”.
+The templates will be displayed inside the Grid on the right hand side.

-- Select one or more items to assign profiles
+- Select one or more templates to assign profiles

-- Click on “Bulk Edit…” button located at the top of the Inventory tab
+- Click on “Bulk Edit…” button located at the top of the ‘Manage Templates’ tab

 - The Bulk Edit windows is displayed.

 - Check the box next to “Payment Profile“.
 Once checked, you will be allowed to select a Profile from the list of available profiles.
 Select the one you desire.